 ECO is a scheme that aims to help households who are struggling with their fuel bills.
-It is a government-backed scheme that obligates energy companies to help homes lower carbon emissions and meet carbon reduction targets.
+It is a government-backed scheme that obligates energy companies to help homes lower the emission of carbon and meet its reduction targets.
 Through this obligation, energy suppliers provide funding for qualifying homes which enables them to install energy efficiency measures throughout England, Scotland, and Wales.
-The Energy Company Obligation began in 2013 and, according to official government figures, more than 3.1 million measures have so far been added to over 2.3 million homes.
+The Energy Company Obligation began in 2013 and, according to official government figures, more than 3 million measures have so far been added to more than 2.2 million homes.

 What is ECO4 and how is it different from ECO3?

-ECO4 is the newest and last phase of the ECO scheme, it is due to start in 2022 and continue until 2026.
-The government has been consulting on the last phase of the scheme and several alterations are expected to be made to the eligibility criteria.
+Of the several renditions of the ECO scheme, the newest and last phase is ECO4.
+It is scheduled to start in 2022 and continue until 2026.
+UK’s leadership has been consulting on the scheme’s final phase and it’s expected that the eligibility criteria is to undergo modification.

 Proposed changes for ECO4 include:

-- There are suggested additional Energy Performance Certificate (EPC) improvement requirements
+- A higher Energy Performance Certificate (EPC) standard

-- Almost full removal of boilers from the scheme
+- The barring of boilers from the scheme

-The government has planned to remove a few of the disability benefits from the new scheme.
-Also, their intention is to add Housing Benefit and Pension Credit Savings Credit in the new criteria of the scheme.
-This is because there is going to be a greater emphasis placed on the level of income in the eligibility criteria to ensure low-income households who really will benefit from the scheme can access it.
-If a household has a combined income of less than £31,000, it could be eligible for the ECO4 scheme.
+Among the planned changes is the reduction of the number of benefits that can qualify for ECO4, with disability benefits being mainly targeted.
+It’s also said that they plan to add Housing Benefits and Pension Credit Savings during the next phase.
+This is because there is going to be a larger emphasis placed on the level of income in the eligibility criteria to ensure low-income households who really will benefit from the scheme can access it.
+If a household has a combined income of less than £31,000, it may qualify for the ECO4 scheme.

 You will see the full list of proposed eligible benefits for ECO4 below.